ryyppy/rescript-promise/PROPOSAL.md

 1. Current APIs are `t-last` instead of `t-first`, making them hard to use with the `->` operator (the recommended way to pipe in ReScript)
 2. Catching errors is unweildy, since it currently uses an abstract type `error` without any guidance on how to extract the information
-3. Compatibility between `Js.Promise.t` and `Promise.t` to allow seamless usage with existing codebases as well

 There's also another issue with chaining promises that resolve nested promises (`Js.Promise.t<Js.Promise.t<'a>>`), which we intentionally didn't fix, because we consider it a rare edge-case.
 We discuss the problem and the trade-offs with our solution in a separate section.